karenbennis/School_District_Analysis/README.md

 The correction for the academic dishonesty impacted Thomas High School's 9th grade reading scores, as they are included in the original analysis (and were equal to 83.7%) and null in the the corrected analysis (since these values were removed from the dataset).

 ## Scores by School Spending
+The following is a rendering of the scores by spending per student.
+Thomas High School falls into the $630-644 bin.

 ### Original Analysis
 ![](https://github.com/karenbennis/School_District_Analysis/blob/master/ScoresBySchoolSpending.png)